Background pattern

 If you take more Noctamid 1 mg tablets than you should

-Overdosing with benzodiazepines generally manifests itself by different degrees of central nervous system depression, ranging from drowsiness to coma.
-In moderate cases, symptoms include drowsiness, confusion, and lethargy (drowsiness); in more serious cases, ataxia (alteration of movement coordination), visual disturbances, hypotonia (muscle tone decrease), hypotension (low blood pressure), respiratory depression, rarely coma, and very rarely death may occur.
+Overdose with benzodiazepines is generally manifested by different degrees of central nervous system depression, which can range from drowsiness to coma.
+In moderate cases, symptoms include drowsiness, confusion, and lethargy; in more severe cases, ataxia, vision disorders, hypotonia, hypotension, respiratory depression, rarely coma, and very rarely death.

 If you forget to take Noctamid 1 mg tablets

-If you interrupt treatment with Noctamid 1 mg tablets
+If you stop taking Noctamid 1 mg tablets

 Your doctor will indicate the duration of treatment with Noctamid.
-Do not suspend treatment prematurely, as the desired effect may not be achieved.
+Do not stop treatment before, as the desired effect may not be achieved.

 4. Possible Adverse Effects

-If the dosage is not adapted to the individual conditions of each patient, side effects may appear due to excessive sedation and muscle relaxation.
+If the dosage is not adapted to the individual conditions of each patient, adverse effects due to excessive sedation and muscle relaxation may appear.

-At the beginning of treatment, daytime drowsiness, emotional alteration, fainting, confusion, fatigue, headache, dizziness, muscle weakness, ataxia (alteration of movement coordination) or double vision may appear.
-All these side effects predominantly appear at the beginning of treatment and usually disappear with repeated administration.
+At the beginning of treatment, drowsiness, emotional changes, fainting, confusion, fatigue, headache, dizziness, muscle weakness, ataxia (alteration of movement coordination), or double vision may appear.
+All these effects appear predominantly at the beginning of treatment and usually disappear with repeated administration.

 The most frequently observed adverse reactions in patients treated with Noctamid are headache, sedation, and anxiety.